ArchdukeRoy/strudel_reactor/README.md

 # Getting Started with Create React App

+## File Heirachy
+Components - holds functions which returns HTMLS (the display) Utils - Holds logic for components to call

+## Install and Rum
+From visual studio "Ctrl + `" to open terminal install node, d3 then run:

+npm install
+npm install d3
+npm start

 ## Base Features
 Proc - process text area into strudel area but does not play Proc and Play - Process and plays